ilkercankaya/LeetCodeAndHackerRankSolutions/TIPS.md

         1. Remove it
         1. Repeat
    4. Note that a topological sort is not (necessarily) unique.
 This stems from the fact that at any point, we may have more than one vertex with in-degree 0 and we have to choose one among them
-   5. There is cycle if there is not a single vertex with in degree of 0.
+   5. While iterating on the algo, there is a cycle if there isnt any single vertex with in degree of 0.
 Ex.
 0 -> 1, 1 -> 2, 2 -> 3, 3 -> 4, 4-> 0, 5-> 0.
 First 5 is taken out then we found out that there are no vertices with a in-degree of 0 therefore there is a cycle.

         void Graph::topsort( )